Every website uses images, and WordPress photo gallery plugins make it easy to display those images attractively.

 8. Justified Image Grid

-Justified Image Grid is the only one of these plugins that isn’t available for free at WordPress.org.
-But it is the best-selling WordPress photo gallery plugin at Code Canyon with over 18,000 sales, which is a pretty good sign!
+Justified Image Grid is one of the few WordPress photo gallery plugins on this list that isn’t available for free at WordPress.org.
+But, it is a best-selling WordPress photo gallery plugin at CodeCanyon with over 20,900 sales.
+So, that’s a good sign!

 And you can even import recent posts or WooCommerce products as items in your gallery.